kp2469-Kaly/SkillSwap/Implementation.md

 SkillSwap is a revolutionary local peer-to-peer skill exchange platform that addresses the problem of expensive skill learning and underutilized personal expertise.
 Our system enables individuals to share their knowledge through community-driven learning, eliminating the high barriers to entry associated with formal education.
 Unlike costly online and offline educational institutions, SkillSwap emphasizes human interaction, supports hands-on training, and embraces barter systems for skill development.

 The platform allows users to create customized profiles showcasing their expertise and skills they want to learn, facilitating engagement with relevant skill partners within their community.
-Key features include intelligent matching algorithms based on proximity, availability, and compatibility; session scheduling for both online and offline learning exchanges; expert consultation services for specialized guidance; location-based matching; community groups for skill-focused interactions; and comprehensive review and rating systems.
+Key features include intelligent matching algorithms based on proximity, and skill requirements; session scheduling for learning exchanges, and expert consultation services for specialized guidance with review and rating submission facility; community groups for skill-focused interactions;

 **Value Proposition:** SkillSwap is a community-driven platform designed to facilitate personalized pedagogical exchanges by enabling people to exchange skills directly, affordable, and socially connected.